Simek1/DotPlot/README.md

 ---
 # About the project
-This repository contains program with simple graphical interface based on WX.
-Task of this program is to create dotplot from FASTA sequences.
+This repository contains a program with simple graphical interface based on WX.
+Task of this program is to create a dotplot from FASTA sequences.

-Program has been created as part of completing my study subject.
+Program has been created as a part of completing my study subject.

 ---
 # Requirements